irisbaron/loopback-demo-zos/README.md

 Once the application is running, there is a http server listens on port 3000, which is the default port.
 You can explore your REST APIs created at [http://0.0.0.0:3000/explorer](http://0.0.0.0:3000/explorer).
 This URL will list all the APIs exposed by the application and available to use by the frontend.
 In the explorer, you can expend the API to see its details and also test it.

 To test specific API from the web browser, append the API name followed by the parameters in JSON format to the base URL.
 In our example the base URL is:   [http://localhost:3000/api/Rewards](http://localhost:3000/api/Rewards).
 Alternatively, use the curl command from the commanline in another shell.
+You can also run it remotely by specifying the hostname instead of the 'localhost'.

 In our example we provided 4 APIs to handle the rewards program: getPoints, claimPoints, createProgram and closeProgram.
 The parameters for those API is list of members in JSON format.
 The table below provides description of the expected parameters and some examples to follow: